TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Introduction

 \section{Introduction}

-Medical texts, such as electronic medical records (EMRs), are vital for modern healthcare, capturing patient care, diagnoses, and treatments~\cite{giuffre2023harnessing}.
-However, their unstructured and specialized nature poses significant challenges for automated understanding.
-EMRs often contain domain-specific terminology, inconsistencies, and varying complexity—from straightforward cases to intricate ones involving rare conditions or multiple comorbidities.
+Medical texts, such as electronic medical records (EMRs), are essential for modern healthcare, capturing patient care, diagnoses, and treatments~\cite{giuffre2023harnessing}.
+However, their unstructured, domain-specific nature and variability—from straightforward cases to complex ones involving rare conditions—make automated understanding challenging.

-The complexity of EMRs spans multiple dimensions, as depicted in Figure~\ref{fig:intro}(a). \textbf{Narrative structure} ranges from explicit and coherent records to fragmented and ambiguous texts requiring deeper reasoning. \textbf{Clinical variability} introduces further challenges, as common cases are easier to address, whereas rare or complex cases demand advanced understanding.
-Additionally, \textbf{patient demographics} contribute to variability, such as age-related differences in medical documentation.
-Traditional NLP models often often adopt a \textbf{"one-size-fits-all"} paradigm, treating all medical texts as equally challenging~\cite{edin2023automated,gomes2024accurate,lu2023towards,ren2022hicu,vu2021label,zhao2024automated}, leading to suboptimal performance, particularly on rare and complex cases that hold significant clinical importance.